-"DEPUTY CHAIRMAN" means the non-executive director appointed by the Council of Governors to take on the chair's duties if the chair is absent for any reason.
+"DEPUTY CHAIR" means the non-executive director appointed by the Council of Governors to support the chair and take on the chair's duties if the chair is absent for any reason.

 "DIRECTOR" shall mean a person appointed as a director in accordance with the Constitution and includes the chair.